 188.8.131.52. the student’s right for a review of the decision if the student is not satisfied with the outcome.

 6.3 If approved, a Student Finance Officer will make arrangement for any FEE-HELP or HECS-HELP debt to be remitted and upfront payment refunded.

 6.4 If not satisfied with the withdrawal without financial penalty decision the student may submit a written request for the decision to be reviewed by emailing the Review Officer, Director, Student Services.

 6.4.1.
-Applications must be received within 28 days of the date of the notification of the original decision, outside this time limit the University is not obliged to reconsider the decision.
+Applications must be received within 20 University working days of the date of the notification of the original decision, outside this time limit the University is not obliged to reconsider the decision.
 Reasons provided by the applicant for making a late application, and the amount of time that has expired, will be considered by the Review Officer, Director, Student Services, to decide whether to accept an out of time application.

 6.4.2.
 The application must include a statement outlining the reasons for the request for review and relevant supporting documentation.